wwitzel3/waynewitzel.com/content/about.md

 type: page
 ---

-Wayne is a programmer originally from Seattle, WA.
+Wayne is a programmer originally from Seattle, WA and currently living in Durham, NC.

 Enjoys building sites with and contributing to the [Pyramid web framework](http://www.pylonsproject.org/).

-Currently working for Canonical as a programmer on the [Juju project](https://juju.ubuntu.com/).
+Currently working for RedHat as a programmer on the [Ansible Tower project](http://www.ansible.com/tower).